- Parents Home

 - a dietitian to help with meal planning and any vitamin supplements that are needed

 - a primary care doctor to help with routine care

 - a case manager (a nurse or other provider who coordinates your child's medical care)

 - a social worker to help with insurance information and your child's schooling, and to support you, your child, and your family

 - a psychologist to help caregivers and your child cope with thalassemia

 What Else Should I Know?

 If your child has beta thalassemia intermedia or beta thalassemia major, it can be a challenge for your family to manage the medical care and the thoughts and feelings that come with the illness.
-It can help to:
+It can help to find support through:

 - your child's care team, especially the social worker or psychologist